saidwivedi/DSR/README.md

 ```

 ### Installing Renderer
 For differentiable renderer, we use [SoftRas](https://github.com/ShichenLiu/SoftRas).
 Please follow the installation guidelines mentioned in the repo.
 Checkout to the `legacy` branch before starting the installation.
+However, differentiable renderer is not required for running demo.

 ## Preparation of Data